Film and Video Resources

 DV8 Media portal

-Institutional membership gives access to 20 video clips and their accompanying resources as well as the full-length recordings of two stage productions: "To be straight with you" and "Can we talk about this?"
+Institutional membership gives access to 20 video clips and their accompanying resources as well as access the full-length recordings of two stage productions: "To be straight with you" and "Can we talk about this?" and 4 full-length DV8 films: Dead Dreams of Monochrome Men, Strange Fish, Enter Achillies and The Cost of Living.

 Einstein on the beach